 About the points

-The zones in Phase 1 are now said to correlate with normal physiology or acute pathology.
-Phase 2 is said to correspond to degenerative conditions, with the “inverted fetus” transformed into an upright position.
+The zones in Phase 1 are now correlated with normal physiology or acute pathology.
+Phase 2 corresponds to degenerative conditions, with the “inverted fetus” transformed into an upright position.

-Phase 3 is said to correspond to subacute and chronic conditions, with the homunculus rotated approximately halfway.
+Phase 3 corresponds to subacute and chronic conditions, with the homunculus rotated approximately halfway.

-Therefore, points related to remote structures are said to be found in up to three locations depending on the stage of the disease process.
+Therefore, points related to remote structures are found in up to three locations depending on the stage of the disease process.

-Some organs and structures in the Chinese auricular system differ from those postulated by Nogier because the Chinese model focuses on functional observations and, instead of using anatomical descriptions, the Chinese identified some points with functional or metaphorical names.
+Some organs and structures in the Chinese auricular system differ from those postulated by Nogier because the Chinese model focuses on available observations.
+Instead of using anatomical descriptions, the Chinese identified some points with functional or metaphorical names.

-Finding the points for auriculotherapy and diagnosis requires some practice in targeting due to the extremely individual shape of the outer ear.
+Finding the points for auriculotherapy and diagnosis requires some practice in targeting due to the highly individual shape of the outer ear.

 The first orientation is the image of the homunculus in the outer ear (the embryo standing on its head).
 According to this, the organs of the head are represented inferiorly and the upper extremities.

-It does not seem insignificant that, for somatotopia of the ear, the outer ear is innervated by three different nerves:
+It does not seem insignificant that, for somatotopic of the ear, the outer ear is innervated by three different nerves: